Reallyeasy1/Lenor/README.md

    $ pip install -r requirements.txt
    ```

 2. Create a .env file and add your openAI API key.
+Refer to env.example for reference.

    [IF YOU NEED HELP](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key)